Tattzy25/stash-search/.github/CONTRIBUTING.md

 ## License

-By contributing to Vectr, you agree that your contributions will be licensed under the MIT License.
+By contributing to OPS.TaTTTy, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to Vectr!
+Thank you for contributing to OPS.TaTTTy!